-What to do when you have a Complaint
+What to do if you have a Complaint

-When you have a complaint, you or your Designated Personal Representative (DPR) can call Complaint and Appeals at 303-602-2261.
+If you have a complaint, you or your Designated Personal Representative (DPR) can call Complaint and Appeals at 303-602-2261.
 You or your DPR can also write to Complaint and Appeals.
 Be sure to add your name and Medicaid ID number (a letter and 6 numbers) found on your card.
-Also include address and phone number to your letter when you write to DHMC Complaint and Appeals.
+Also include address and phone number in your letter if you write to DHMC Complaint and Appeals.
 You may also fill out the Complaint and Appeal form in the back of this handbook and send it in.
 The member portal has a form you can fill out online.